Gearbox Efficiency - Hughes Driver Training, the HGV Training & Careers Company

 • Maximises the fuel efficiency of the vehicle

 There are many varieties of manual gearbox.
-Common variants used on
+Common variants used on larger vehicles include those shown below:

 Manual Gearboxes: Terminology